-The term of this Agreement shall commence on March 13, 2012 April 01, 2017, and expire at midnight on March 31, 20152020.
-In April 20194, the parties shall meet to discuss the possibility of a wage adjustment for this unit.
+The term of this Agreement shall commence on April 01, 2017, and expire at midnight on March 31, 2020.
 Unless otherwise noted herein, any changes caused by the approval of this Agreement shall be prospective and implemented as of the first of the payroll period immediately succeeding its formal adoption by the Board.